jleajones/myProject/README.md

         - [ ] e2e tests

 ## Contribution
-create an issue, create a feature branch, create a pull request
+Create an issue, create a feature branch, create a pull request